 Each eCommerce platform or marketplace has its own API.
 For example, Amazon API allows exchanging data programmatically on orders, payments, listings, or reports.
 The other example is Magento API which allows providing calls for working with resources such as categories, customers, or sales orders.

 The entire API infrastructure revolves around requests and responses.
 Usually, sending a request involves one of the following methods: PUT, GET, POST, or DELETE.
 The response to the request is sent back to you either in XML or JSON format.

 Each request method has its specificities.
 For example, you can use PUT to change the state of a resource or update it.
 You can also use GET to retrieve a resource, while POST enables you to create a new resource.
 Obviously, DELETE method is possible to use to remove a resource or a product.

 If you’re working with your clients’ shipping orders, you can use PUT to update delivery status, from pending to sent.
 You can also use GET to retrieve a list of items that have shipped, and you can use DELETE to remove an item that has been sent from a customer’s basket.

 These four methods allow you to “play” with data related to products, orders, warehouse stocks, shipping info, or even with taxes or customer’s sensitive information.

-The Examples of APIs of Various eCommerce Platforms
+Top 10 The Best APIs of eCommerce Platforms

-- Magento API: this modern API allows developers to seamlessly manage Magento online stores by working with resources such as categories, products, customers, and sales orders.
-Magento supports REST and SOAP APIs.The Magento REST API provides a set of functions that you can use to perform requests and receive responses using the HTTP protocol.
-Using GET, POST, PUT, or DELETE methods, you can manage Magento data as you need.
+Magento API enables software developers to manage Magento e-stores seamlessly.
+Such data includes categories, products, customers, and sales orders.
+Magento supports the API types like REST and SOAP.
+Magento REST API provides functions that can be used to perform requests and receive responses using the HTTP protocol.
+For example, GET, POST, PUT, or DELETE methods allow you to manage Magento data as you need.

-- WooCommerce API: this API allows developers to read, create, update, and delete WooCommerce data on products, prices, orders, customers, and shipping statuses.
-You can use the WooCommerce REST API to read, create, update, and delete data in a WooCommerce database.
+WooCommerce API makes it possible for developers to read, create, update, and delete WooCommerce data.
+It includes the data on products, prices, orders, customers, and shipping statuses.
+You can use WooCommerce REST API to read, create, update, and delete data in a WooCommerce database.